Geniusyingmanji/Geniusyingmanji.github.io/_pages/about.md

 My name is Ivan Zhou(周奕帆), a graduate student at [Shanghai Jiao Tong University(SJTU)](https://en.sjtu.edu.cn/), superviesd by [Prof. Xue Yang](https://yangxue0827.github.io/) and [Prof. Junchi Yan](https://thinklab.sjtu.edu.cn/).

-My research interests lie in VLM, LLM and 3D computer vision, now I'm trying my best to explore.
+My research interests lie in VLM, LLM and Agents, now I'm trying my best to explore.
 Wish me good luck!

 🌟 I’m open to any possible discussions or collaboration opportunities.
 If you’re interested in working with me, don’t hesitate to drop me an email!